Who Gets A Piece Of Caribbean Paradise?

 Current negotiations with Caribbean governments might be limited to conducting US operations in national air space and territorial waters, as well as parking spots for planes, ships, and radars.
 Intelligence sharing is also likely part of the package.
 But all that will raise concerns about sovereignty and strings attached.
 It’s a delicate balancing act for the island-nations that lends itself to pragmatism.
 But greater confidence and assertiveness among Caribbean countries and a wariness about the costs vs benefits could temper US ambitions.
 If there is going to be amped up cooperation, Caribbean island-nations will want to bargain as equals, not junior associates.

 Indeed, questions about American intentions regarding regional engagement may have become more concerning by the troubling revelations in the Washington Post on Nov 28, 2025.
 The article states that after the first skiff off Venezuela was hit with eleven people on board in September, two people miraculously survived.
-When the Command Center informed Secretary of Defense Pete Hegseth that two survivors were clinging to the smoldering wreck, he allegedly gave the order to “kill them all.”
-The order from the top was apparently conveyed down the chain of command through Admiral Frank Mitchell Bradley, and the last two were blown up as well.
+It is unclear whether Secretary of Defense Pete Hegseth, who was watching the first strike, gave the order to kill two survivors clinging to the smoldering wreck or if he just said “kill the all.”
+Regardless, Admiral Frank “Mitch” Bradley, Special Operations Command, gave the direct order to blow up the last two survivors as well.
+Unreleased video of the survivors purportedly shows them desperately clinging to debris and trying to overturn the severely damaged boat for 41 minutes.

 There is no justification for killing people on a boat, even a suspected drug boat, that does not pose a threat.
 Killing survivors struggling in the water is even more heinous and clearly a war-crime by any US or international legal standard (spelled out in the Geneva Convention) and possibly murder.
 That heinous act, if proven true, thus presents another dilemma for Caribbean leaders: Do they want to align themselves with a US leadership that so callously disregards human life> Especially when the only ones killed are on the lowest rung on the drug trafficking ladder, the desperate ones trying to make a few hundred dollars for driving a boat?